Understanding the British Water Industry

 The Water Quality Inspectors

-The government has appointed independent bodies to provide reassurance over the quality of drinking water provided by the wholesalers.
-The Drinking Water Inspectorate checks the quality of supply in England and Wales while the Drinking Water Quality Regulator performs quality checks in Scotland.
+The government has appointed independent bodies to provide reassurance over the quality of drinking water supplied by the wholesalers.
+The Drinking Water Inspectorate checks the supply quality in England and Wales, while the Drinking Water Quality Regulator performs quality checks in Scotland.

-The suppliers are for-profit companies with a license to supply water services to the end-users of water.
-For households, the supplier of water is a regional Company appointed by the regulator.
+The suppliers are for-profit companies with a license to supply water services to the non-household end-users of water.
 For businesses and other organisations, supply can be provided by any company holding a water supply license.
 There are currently 20 such suppliers operating across Britain.
 Here at AquaSwitch, we produce an annual guide to the business water suppliers in England and Scotland.